-The recent news on cyber security breaches hopefully have opened the eyes of many organizations on how to handle and revise their information security practices and processes.
-The harsh reality is that there are 116 200 observations of suspected compromise or publicly exposed vulnerable services distributed among 3 750 enterprises and organizations in Finland alone.
+The recent news on cybersecurity breaches have hopefully opened the eyes of many organizations on how to handle and revise their information security practices and processes.
+The harsh reality is that there are 116,200 observations of suspected compromise or publicly exposed vulnerable services distributed among 3,750 enterprises and organizations in Finland alone.
 Current observations are taken from the last few weeks.
 How do we know this?
-Because we continuously monitor these threats (Figure 1).
+Because we continuously monitor these threats (see Fig. 1).

-97 000 of the observed devices fall into a category of publicly exposed known vulnerable software or a misconfigured service.
+97,000 of the observed devices fall into a category of publicly exposed known vulnerable software or a misconfigured service.
 Depending on the known vulnerability, a system can be compromised, its data exfiltrated, or made inoperable.
-The same concerns to misconfigured services.
-For example, a database left accessible with a simple or even default username and password opens up a straight gateway to organization’s data.
-In the worst scenarios, vulnerabilities impact financially, damage businesses’ reputation, and cause big time legal consequences.
+The same thing concerns misconfigured services.
+For example, a database left accessible with a simple or even default username and password opens up a straight gateway to an organization’s data.
+In the worst scenarios, vulnerabilities lead to financial damage, business reputation damage and cause legal consequences.

 The primary remediating action for organizations is to patch vulnerable services, fix unintended configurations, and block inbound access to services that do not need to be exposed to the internet.
 The number of vulnerable devices in Finland indicates that many companies struggle to find and fix all issues.
-Managing existing vulnerabilities while taking care of all new ones emerging every day poses a great challenge.
-Responding timely to threats requires fully automated large-scale data collection, processing, and targeted notification.
+Managing existing vulnerabilities while taking care of the new ones emerging every day poses a great challenge.
+Responding to those threats in a timely manner requires fully automated large-scale data collection, processing, and targeted notification.